mrk21/study_frontend/rails_gulp/README.md

 This task runs development server, and opens [localhost:8000](http://localhost:8000), which will be reload when the files were changed.

-### install

-This task sets the build files to the `RAILS_ROOT/public` directory.

-### watch
+### build

-This task watches changing of the javascript, stylesheet and html files, and builds the files.
+This task build stylesheet and javascript files.

 ### clean